Simpli5®, Red White & Blue® and RW II® vs. Invisalign®. How do they compare? -

 What are the differences between these systems?

-In terms of patient experience, each of the removable braces products, Simpli 5®, Red White & Blue®, and RW II® (all made by AOA Orthodontic Laboratory, Inc.) and Invisalign®, are essentially identical.
+In terms of patient experience, each of the clear tooth aligner systems, Simpli 5®, Red White & Blue®, and RW II® (all made by AOA Orthodontic Laboratory, Inc.) and Invisalign®, are essentially identical.

-There are, however, cost, case selection and technical differences among them.
-And these considerations usually play a determining role in deciding which system makes the most appropriate or cost-effective treatment choice for a patient's case.
+But in terms of cost, case selection and manufacturing, there are significant differences among them.
+And it's these factors that play the determining role in deciding which one makes the most appropriate or cost-effective choice for a patient's case.

 A) Treatment fees.